-Yamaha and Rotel are two renowned and well respected brands in the audio industry that produces high quality speakers, headphones, soundbars, subwoofers and amplifiers.
+Yamaha and Rotel are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, subwoofers, and amplifiers.

 Yamaha Quick History

 Yamaha is a Japanese brand that was established by Torakusu Yamaha in the year 1887.
 It produced the first Yamaha piano in the 1900s, which eventually laid a solid foundation for the many products that followed.

 Yamaha is one of the largest audio product manufacturers with a reputation that sees their products used in international competitions and by renowned musical maestros.
 The Yamaha brand has a wide range of products that cut across professional audio equipment, digital and acoustic musical instruments, home audio products, and many others.

 A family-owned Japanese manufacturer, Rotel, was founded in 1957 by Tomoki Tachikawa in Tokyo, Japan.
 The company joined the Bowers & Wilkins (B&W) group to form a strategic alliance in the early 1980s.

 The B&W group established exclusive distribution networks in North America and several European markets.
 It then established Rotel Europe in the UK in 2000 to consolidate all Rotel sales outside North America.
 The company is currently run by Peter Kao, nephew to Tomoki.

 Yamaha audio equipment is known for producing clear and rich bass delivery and overall exceptional quality sound.

 Yamaha speakers have multiple sound modes with an incredible ability to deliver soft but loud sound delivery.
 This is because of their high dynamic range, which includes a great deep bass and an extended high.